-We also applied a fourth algorithm that considered the subset of AOV results for the top 50 LS and CE periods for each source (ELS\_ECE\_EAOV).
+We also applied a fourth algorithmic approach (ELS\_ECE\_EAOV) that nested the previous three algorithms.
+For each light curve, we used the full AOV results to determine the significance values associated with periods having the highest 50 LS and CE significance values.
+We then selected the period with highest AOV significance from this subset of 100 values.
 Using the resulting periods from all four algorithms, we generated additional features from the parameters of Fourier series fits (from zeroth to fifth order) to each light curve (see Eq.
 1 of \paperone).
 We chose the ELS\_ECE\_EAOV algorithm to source the single set of Fourier features and periods input to the ML algorithms and reported with classification predictions, since ELS\_ECE\_EAOV combines the results of each individual algorithm.